ChayaLipshitz/NutriChef-AI/README.md

 # Claude VS GPT Natural Language Programming
 # NutriChef

 **NutriChef** is an innovative app designed to showcase the capabilities of advanced NLP (Natural Language Processing) programs, specifically Claude and GPT.
 The main purpose of NutriChef is to demonstrate how these AI technologies can assist users in creating personalized meals by selecting ingredients and providing detailed nutritional information.

+Additionally, the development of NutriChef serves as a critical testbed to evaluate the natural language programming capabilities of GPT-4 and Claude.
+Through this project, we have conducted a comprehensive examination of both AI tools in terms of development time, prompt efficiency, and code performance.

 ## Key Features